ramannkhanna2/kyndryl_15th_platform/README.md

 📅 Day 5 – End-to-End IDP Deployment & Capstone
 🎯 Goal: Apply all concepts in building and deploying a full-stack Internal Developer Platform prototype.
 🧠 Key Concepts
-•	Agentic AI Use Cases in Platform Engineering
+•	 AI Use Cases in Platform Engineering
-•	Secrets Management using Hashicorp vault
+•	Secrets Management
 •	GitOps-based Platform Deployment on Kubernetes (ArgoCD)
 •	🌟 IDP as a Product: Governance, Standards, and Developer Feedback Loops (Wrap-up discussion on how to operate and evolve the IDP post-deployment.)
 •	Policy Enforcement: OPA Gatekeeper in Kubernetes environment.